superwall/Superwall-iOS/Examples/SuperwallUIKitExample/README.md

 ## Getting Started

 Clone or download the *Paywall* SDK from the [project home page](https://github.com/superwall-me/paywall-ios).
-Then, open **SuperwallUIKitExample.xcodeproj** in Xcode and take a look at the code inside the [SuperwallSwiftUIExample]() folder.
+Then, open **SuperwallUIKitExample.xcodeproj** in Xcode and take a look at the code inside the [SuperwallUIKitExample]() folder.

 Inside the [Services](SuperwallUIKitExample/Services) folder, you'll see some helper classes.
 [PaywallService.swift](SuperwallUIKitExample/Services/PaywallService.swift) handles the setup and delegate methods of the SDK, and [StoreKitService.swift](SuperwallUIKitExample/Services/StoreKitService.swift) handles the purchasing of in-app subscriptions.